BANGKOK: Six Thai soldiers were killed when their patrol vehicle hit a roadside bomb in the insurgency-plagued south on Monday, police said.

 The Muslim-majority border region has been racked by violence for over a decade as ethnic Malay insurgents battle the government of Buddhist-majority Thailand for more autonomy.

-Thailand’s ruling junta has tried to restart peace talks with the Muslim militants since its 2014 power grab.
+Thailand’s ruling junta, which took power in 2014, has tried to restart peace talks with the Muslim militants.

-But the negotiations have failed to gain traction and regular attacks continue across the region.
+But the negotiations have failed to gain traction, while attacks continue across the region.

-The Thai side is unconvinced that rebel negotiators at the table can control foot soldiers, while the insurgents do not believe the junta will concede political autonomy any time soon.
+The Thai side is unconvinced that the rebel’s representatives at the table can control foot soldiers, while the rebels do not believe the junta will concede political autonomy any time soon.

-The last major bombing blamed on rebels – who rarely claim attacks – left at least 40 people wounded outside a supermarket in Pattani in May.
+The last major bombing blamed on insurgents – who rarely claim attacks – left at least 40 people wounded outside a supermarket in Pattani in May. — AFP